 - Drives business prosperity.

-We believe seafood is the way forward.
+We know seafood is the way forward.
 When this sector thrives, the whole nation thrives.

 Together, we’ve agreed five priorities to support the seafood sector in the UK:

 - Changing landscape: Helping the industry through a changing political, economic and regulatory landscape as the UK exits the EU.

 - Seafood consumption: Increasing consumer demand against strong competition from other protein and non-protein foods.

 - A safe and skilled workforce: Supporting the sector to find a suitably skilled workforce, while addressing complex challenges around workplace safety

 - Innovation and data: Helping the sector access data, information and knowledge to ensure it’s equipped to understand and respond innovatively to challenges and opportunities.

 Read our Corporate Plan for 2018-2021 to find out more about these priorities.
 Our 2022-2023 Annual Plan outlines our current work programme.